rhyslwells/rhyslwells.github.io/.history/_posts/2024-12-02-Building_interpretable_decision_trees_20250504083148.md

 | F1 Score  | 0.7325      | 0.6462         | 0.0302     | 0.0540      |
 | ROC AUC   | 0.8499      | 0.8039         | 0.0273     | 0.0357      |

-We can see that the `Pruned` Decision Tree achieves a balance between interpretability and predictive performance.

-We see that the pruned Base Model on a reduced dataset provides comparable performance with much more interpretable decision tree.
+We can see that the `Final` model provides comparable performance with much more interpretable decision tree.

-This workflow demonstrates that it’s possible to balance interpretability and prediction.
+### Final Remarks

+Here's a more reader-friendly rewrite of your final remarks:

+---

+### Final Remarks

+When exploring topics like this, I prefer `.py` files over `.ipynb` notebooks, using IPython instead of Jupyter.
+I find this approach better aligns with production workflows while still offering the flexibility needed for exploration.

+That said, presenting content in this format can be challenging.
+Reading through a full script isn’t always the most user-friendly experience, and you don’t need to wade through all the details.
+That’s why I took a different approach here.
+Instead of presenting a full Jupyter Notebook, I focused on the key steps of the workflow.
+With the help of the [Data Archive](https://rhyslwells.github.io/Data-Archive/pages/Data_Archive), I’ve also provided an opportunity to dig deeper into related and tangent topics for those who are interested.

+Thanks for reading!
+I hope this post helps you build more interpretable decision trees.